 The creation of a trust may protect a spouse’s family wealth.
 Our courts have a broad discretion to vary certain nuptial settlements and can take into account the existence of a trust as a “resource” of the spouse who benefits from the trust.

 The trustees of a trust, whether the trust is based here or offshore, will need to take swift expert advice at an early stage to protect all the beneficiaries of the trust, and must be advised on the extent to which they must submit to the jurisdiction of the courts of England & Wales or whether the offshore jurisdiction which governs the trust provides the trustees with local protection.
 In the case of offshore trusts, it is important to obtain legal advice in this country and in the relevant overseas jurisdiction.

 At Myerson, our Private Client and Family Law Specialists can advise spouses, settlors and trustees, (whether in this country or overseas), on their duties and responsibilities, and the extent to which the trust itself is vulnerable to attack upon divorce.
 The Private Client Team has extensive experience in drafting trusts to ensure that family wealth is given maximum protection, and in advising clients on the most tax-efficient way to protect their wealth.

-If you are considering a Prenuptial Agreement and either you or your future spouse has a connection with another country, either as to assets, domicile, habitual residence, a specialist family lawyer should be instructed in each relevant country to advise you on the need for and the effect of such an agreement in that country.
+If you or your future spouse has assets overseas, it is important for you to obtain advice from a specialist family lawyer in both jurisdictions.
 This is because the approach for the enforcement and validity of Prenuptial Agreements varies between countries.